SQL Workshop

 to know how many albums each artist had?
 Or how many tracks each album had?
 We

-can run another query to GROUP BY
+can run another query to GROUP BY the columns with duplicates together, and

 count how many got squeezed.